Aeolian harp: Music

-The Aeolian harp is especially common in modern music being sampled as a 'backing track' for its eerie, exotic, and unique sound.
-On his album Dis (1976), jazz saxophonist Jan Garbarek used as a background sound recordings of an Aeolian harp, designed and built by Sverre Larssen (1916-1983), that was situated at a Norwegian fjord.
+The Aeolian harp is especially common in modern music being sampled as a backing track for its eerie, exotic, and unique sound.
+On his album Dis (1976), jazz saxophonist Jan Garbarek used as a background sound recordings of an Aeolian harp, designed and built by Sverre Larssen (1916–1983), that was situated at a Norwegian fjord.
 British producer Bonobo also sampled an Aeolian harp on his album Black Sands (2010).
+Subsequently, the English minimalist ensemble Ex-Easter Island Head incorporated the sound of a DIY wind harp on their album Norther (2024), citing the works of Max Eastley as an influence.